camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ## Guides

 - Get yourself familiar with our [AWS setup guide](<!-- TODO: link -->) that showcases an example setup in AWS by utilizing the managed Elastic Kubernetes Service (EKS) and VPC peering for a dual-region setup with Terraform.
+  - The concepts in the guide are mainly cloud-agnostic and the guide can be adopted to other cloud providers.
 - Get yourself familiar with the [operational procedure](<!-- TODO: link -->) to understand how to proceed in the case of a total region loss and how to prepare yourself to ensure smooth operations.